maanasaprathap/car_module/README.md

 web page served by the ESP32 Cam using a web browser.
 The web page includes controls for moving the car.
 Motor Control: Based on user inputs from the web interface, the ESP32 Cam sends commands to the motor driver to control the movement of the car.
-Live Video
 Streaming: The ESP32 Cam captures video footage using its integrated camera.
 The live video stream is made available through the web server.
 Remote Surveillance: Users can remotely monitor